What's

 preserve

-This occurs when food becomes contaminated with the bacteria and is then not stored safely.
-Food that is not properly preserved can be an ideal place for the bacteria.
+This occurs when food becomes contaminated with the bacteria and is then not preserved safely.

 When is there a risk of botulism?

-With pressure canning you cook under pressure.
-This causes the temperature to become so high that it kills all bacteria.
-So, for example, if you have preserved a jar of beets in your pressure canner and you open it after a year, you can use it for a salad, for example.
-So you don't have to cook it again before you can safely eat it.
+Pressure canning involves cooking under pressure.
+This raises the temperature to a level that kills all bacteria, including botulism spores.
+It also neutralizes the toxins from the botulism bacteria.
+So, for example, if you've preserved a jar of beets in your pressure canner and open it after a year, you can use it straight away for a salad.
+You don't have to cook it again before it's safe to eat.

-That's different from when you weck vegetables.
-When you open your jar after a year, you still have to cook the food for at least 10 minutes to neutralize the toxins.
-And even then you haven't killed all the bacteria.
+This is different from canning vegetables.
+When you open your jar after a year, you still have to cook the food for at least 10 minutes to render the toxins and spores harmless.
+And even then, you haven't killed all the bacteria and spores.

 Pressure: the pressure gauge and the pressure weight